UAL-RE/ReBACH/bagger/README.md

 ### Wasabi

 Both DART and ReBACH-Bagger use the credentials in this section to authenticate to Wasabi.
-ReBACH-Bagger checks Wasabi for duplicate bags when the workflow is configured to upload to remote storage location or when the `--check-remote-staging` flag is set by ReBACH.
-See [DART Workflow]("#dart-workflow") for details on how these variables are used in DART.
+ReBACH-Bagger checks Wasabi for duplicate bags when the DART workflow is configured to upload to remote storage location or when the `--check-remote-staging` flag is set by ReBACH.
+See [DART Workflow](#dart-workflow) for details on how these variables are used in DART.

 If the `dart_workflow_hostbucket_override` variable is set to `true` (default), the values of `host` and `bucket` defined here are used in the DART workflow defined in the